joewalp/Jugglebot/environments/README.md

 ## Noteworthy future milestones

-- Demonstrate dev environment provisioning on an Ubuntu for arm64 Docker image emulated by Qemu.
-This environment won't be used within a development workflow; it's only intended to verify that all of the environment dependences are available for arm64.
-- Demonstrate ROS2 Foxy startup in Ubuntu for arm64.
 - Build a minimal ROS app that uses the Jugglebot fork of Yasmin to provide a testbed for example code that doesn't have robot hardware dependencies.
 - Demonstrate how to use VSCode for Windows to connect to a Linux environment